The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Follow-up of the persistent radio source with EVN, e-MERLIN, and uGMRT

 We did not detect any compact source above a confidence level of 6 sigma, resulting in an upper limit of 54 uJy/beam.
 This result confirms with deeper observations the previous one from the PRECISE project \citep{Marcote21}, also obtained with the EVN but at 1.4 GHz.
 Those authors concluded that the nature of the emission detected with the VLA must be of extended nature, not being visible at VLBI resolution.
 From non-detections on the shortest baseline of the array (Effelsberg-Westerbork; $\sim$270 km) they could estimate an angular size $\gtrsim$140 mas for the extended emission, corresponding to a projected linear size $\gtrsim$260 pc.
 In our observation, the sub-array composed by e-MERLIN antennas plus JB - i.e. the array baselines more sensitive to extended emission - gave an angular resolution of 60$\times$36 mas, and an RMS of 43 $\mu$Jy/beam (applying natural weighting).
 Considering a threshold of 6 sigma, the e-MERLIN non-detection implies a surface brightness $<$0.045 Jy/kpc$^2$.

 Given the results of the EVN run, we performed deeper observations with e-MERLIN at 5 GHz on July 11, 2021 (DDT project DD11007, PI: Bruni), with the aim of recovering the SFR emission at an intermediate scale between our previous VLA and EVN observations.
 The run originally included also 1.5 GHz, the frequency band where most of the flux density was expected, however the sensitivity was hampered by the lack of suitable, unresolved, phase calibrators near to target.
 At 5 GHz, we observed with the full 512 MHz bandwidth, for a total of $\sim$11 hours on target, reaching an RMS of 17 $\mu$Jy/beam.
+The phase calibrator was J0506+2141, with an angular separation of 4.4$^\circ$.
 The angular resolution, applying natural weighting, was 85$\times$45 mas.
 Also at this sensitivity, no emission was detected at a significance level larger than 5 sigma (see Fig. \ref{fig:image}), implying a surface brightness $<$0.008 Jy/kpc$^2$.

 To further complete the frequency coverage on the persistent radio source, we requested DDT observations with the upgraded Giant Metrewave Radio Telescope (uGMRT).
 Observations were carried out on July 21 and 24, 2021 (project code ddtC194, PI: Bruni), using the band-3 (260-500 MHz) and band-2 (125-250 MHz) receivers, respectively.
 The amplitude scale and bandpass calibrations were performed on 3C\,147, while the adopted phase calibrator was J0534+1927.
 Data were reduced with the {\tt{CAPTURE}} pipeline \citep{2021ExA....51...95K}.
 In band-3, the final image RMS was 50 $\mu$Jy/beam, and the angular resolution 7.0\arcsec$\times$4.9\arcsec.
 We detected the source as an unresolved component with a flux density of 1.7$\pm$0.2 mJy.
 Band-2 was hampered by radio frequency interferences, with more than 50\% of data flagged on each antenna.
 The final image showed no detection at an RMS level of 1.2 mJy/beam, resulting in a 3$\sigma$ upper limit of 3.6 mJy.
 The angular resolution was 21.6\arcsec$\times$10.4\arcsec.